 The original plan was to do 14 to 15 miles on the AZ trail.
 The previous week Grasshopper and I hiked from the Cross F TH to the Boulder creek trail intersection.
 The sign at the Sunflower / Boulder creek intersection claimed that the FR422 was 7 miles away.
 I arrived at the Bushnell Tanks exit off of the Beeline.
 The gate was locked.
 As I pulled up a game warden was leaving.
 I asked him when the gate would be opened.
 He said about a year or two or never.
 He thought the forest service might open it up on a permit basis.
-There was about 6 cars and one horse trailer parked by the gate.
-I started hiking at 8:45am.
+There were about 6 cars and one horse trailer parked by the gate.
+I started hiking at 8:45 am.

 I had to hike down FR22 and took the right spur road at the cattle guard.
-There's a sigh pointing the hikers to the trail.
+There's a sign pointing the hikers to the trail.
 The spur road ends after about 300 feet.
 Now turn to the south and cross the Sycamore creek and you'll see an AZ Trail plastic sign.
 The locked gate at the Beeline added .8 miles (one way) to the hike.
-The boulder canyon trail started off with a couple of switch backs and it leveled off after climbing about 150~200 feet.
+The boulder canyon trail started with a couple of switchbacks and it leveled off after climbing about 150~200 feet.
 Now the trail overlooks the Sycamore creek.
 I came across a tree with two signs 1)To Mexico 385 2)To Utah 423.
 Now the trail drops down and crosses the Sycamore creek.
 Watch out for yellow ribbon on the tree branches to help across the creek and pick up the trail again.
 The trail is more or less flat for a while now.
 About 3 miles into the hike a came across a boy scout troop building cairns.
-One of the leader video interviewed "a real hiker" and asked how I liked the cairns.
+One of the leader's videos interviewed "a real hiker" and asked how I liked the cairns.
 As I left the troop one of the boys yelled "you better not get lost now!".
 About 1/2 mile past the boy scouts I came across the trail stewards on horses.
 I talked to them for a bit.
 I asked about the trail and they confirmed it was 7 miles one way it climbed at the end.
 The stewards told me that the trail was new.
 The views were pretty neat.
-The trail was in a valley and it was slowly working it's way to the four peaks road FR422.
+The trail was in a valley and it was slowly working its way to the four peaks road FR422.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.